seb-mesow/lomp/README.md

 **Currently this repository is in alpha status!**

 This repository provides the module `mpz` – written only in Lua - for computing with integers "larger than normal".
 It was created to be used for simple computer graphics, but also can be used for other tasks.
-It was created for applications, which do not allow or disadvice linking to binary modules[^1].
+It was created for applications, which forbid or disadvise linking to binary modules[^1].

 - [Short Reference of the `mpz` module](doc/mpz_short_ref.md)

 The version 1.0 depends on Lua version 5.3 .
-It should also work for later Lua versions.
+But it should also work with later Lua versions.

-Because the module is written in Lua and only use simple algorithms it is neither very fast nor efficient.
-Thus it is *not recommeded* to use this module for:
+Because the module is written in Lua and only uses the most efficient *basecase* algorithms it is neither very fast nor very efficient.
+Thus this module is **recommended** for:
+- simple computer graphics, geometry
+- simple computer vision
+- education
+- prototypes, proofs of concepts
+- any runtime, which forbids or disadvises binary Lua modules

+Thus this module is **not recommended** for:
+- fast computer graphics
+- fast computer vision
 - cryptography
 - number theory
 - astronomy
-- fast computer graphics
-- fast computer vision

-[^1]: especially for LuaTeX with the `--shell-escape` option.
+[^1]: especially for LuaTeX with the disadvised `--shell-escape` option.